-To hedge means to avoid, and in the context of mutual funds, it means to avoid risks.
-A hedge fund uses the funds collected from accredited investors like banks, insurance firms, high net-worth individuals & families, and endowments and pension funds.
+To hedge means to safeguard, and in the context of investing, it means to safeguard against risks.
+A hedge fund uses the funds collected from accredited investors like banks, insurance firms, High Net-Worth individuals (HNIs) & families, and endowments and pension funds.
 This is the reason why these funds often function as overseas investment corporations or private investment partnerships.
 They do not need to be registered with SEBI, nor do they need to disclose their NAV periodically like other mutual funds.

 A hedge fund portfolio consists of asset classes like derivatives, equities, bonds, currencies and convertible securities.
 Hence, they are also called as alternative investments.
 As a collection of assets that strives to ‘hedge’ risks to investor’s money against market ups and downs, they need aggressive management.
 Unlike the typical equity mutual fund, they tend to employ substantial leverage.
 They hold both long and short positions, including positions in listed and unlisted derivatives.

 Hedge funds are mutual funds that are privately managed by experts.
 For this reason, they tend to be a bit on the costlier side.
 Hence, they are affordable and feasible only for the financially well-off.
 You not only have to be someone with surplus funds, but also an aggressive risk-seeker.
 This is because the manager buys and sells assets at a dizzying speed to keep up with the market movements.

 Hedge fund industry in India is relatively young and it got a green flag in 2012 when Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
 They have following features:

 Only qualified or accredited investors can invest in hedge funds.
 They are mainly high net worth individuals (HNIs), banks, insurance companies, endowments and pension funds.
 The minimum ticket size for investors putting money in these funds is Rs 1 crore.

 Hedge funds have a wide portfolio of investments ranging from investments in currencies, derivatives, stocks, real estates, equities, and bonds.
 Yes, they essentially cover all the asset classes only limited by the mandate.